aditheking/TW_PORTER/README.md

 TOUCH WIZ ROM PORTER FOR SAMSUNG DEVICES
 This tool makes easy to port manufacturer ROM like touchwiz and makes it very easier.
 #how to use
-Very easy to use just open .bat file and it has all instructions inside any noob can easily port ROM now.
+Very easy to use just open TW-rom porter V1.1 file and it has all instructions inside any noob can easily port ROM now.

 #make sure ur porting ROM from device has same specs as base to.